mousezard/cocokopi/README.md

-# cocokopi
+# Cocokopi
 Tinder clone about coffee shop.
+Using nuxt.